Nyamsjosh/Phase-1-wk-1-code-challange/README.md

 2. Then open the index.Html file in a code editor and go live to view it in your preferd browser.

-3. When the browser opens you'll see a pop up on top asing you to input your values
+3. When the browser opens you'll see a pop up on top asking you to input your values

-4. And then while in the browser click on ctr+shit+c on your keyboard and go to console to view your output.
+4. And then while in the browser click on F12 on your keyboard and go to console to view your output.

 # Speed Points Calculator